rtruong4/QuizApp/README.md

 - Go to root directory of project
 - docker compose up -d

+Test cases available in test_app.py
+- python -m pytest test_app.py -v

-Endpoints to try(Currently no front end is implemented)
+Endpoints to try(Currently no front end is implemented).
+You may use postman to test
 - localhost:5000/create-user